 Minimum Wage Laws in Maine

-Portland, Maine, has a minimum wage of $18 per hour.
+Portland, Maine, has a minimum wage of $13 per hour ($6.50 per hour for tipped employees).
 Excluded from this are agricultural workers, taxi drivers, seasonal camp workers, fishermen, home assembly workers, and immediate family working in a family business.

 Maine Overtime Regulations

 You must pay overtime for any time over 40 hours in a workweek at 1.5 times the employee’s regular wage.
 You cannot force an employee to work overtime, and you cannot “pay” for overtime with comp time.

 You cannot force an employee to work more than 80 hours of overtime in a two-week period.
 Overtime regulation exceptions apply to: